fonseca04Lenin/Project-2/DEPLOYMENT.md

 #### **AWS Elastic Beanstalk**
 - Package as ZIP with requirements
 - Configure environment variables
-- Use RDS for PostgreSQL
+- Firebase Firestore (no additional DB needed)
 - Use ElastiCache for Redis

 ## 📊 Performance Optimizations